MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/plan-version-storage-for-your-organization.md

 *When Automatic setting is selected, the service uses the following algorithm to determine version storage:

-- Users can access to a maximum of 500 versions created within the last 30 days,
+- Users can access to a maximum of 500 versions created within the last 30 days.
-- Hourly versions (versions that were created at the top of the hour) between 30 to 60 days,
+- Hourly versions (versions that were created at the top of the hour) between 30 to 60 days.
 - Daily versions (version created at the beginning of the day) between 60 to 180 days.
 - Weekly versions (versions created at the beginning of the week) beyond 180 days or more, is available indefinitely until the maximum 500 count limit has reached.
 The service trims the intermediate versions as the above milestones are reached.

-Take an example of file with a consistent version creation pattern between the months of June till Jan.
+Take an example of file with a consistent version creation pattern between the months of June until January.
 Under Automatic setting, intermittent versions are purged as the versions age resulting in ~94% reduction in version storage used compared to applying count limits only.

 :::image type="content" source="media/version-history/automatic-limit-impact-version.png" alt-text="automatic limit impact":::